 Followups can either be part of the same email thread or you can start a new thread.
 I personally use the same thread if I am not sure the person I am emailing remembers me.

-If you are starting a new thread, following are some the things which work in the subject line:
+If you are starting a new thread, the following are some of the things that work in the subject line:

-- A sense of urgency: Creating a sense of urgency by using words like tomorrow, this week etc increase the open rate
+- A sense of urgency: Creating a sense of urgency by using words like tomorrow, this week, etc increases the open rate

-- Keep it short: Short headlines tend to get more opens than long ones
+- Keep it short: Short headlines tend to get more open than long ones

 Remember the aim of the subject line is to increase the interest of the prospect so that they open the email.

-We recently did a webinar on Fundamentals of email sequences for Recruiters.
+We recently did a webinar on the Fundamentals of email sequences for Recruiters.